peterktung/flights_project/README.md

 ## Feedback
 ### Feedback 1

-* Brief description to explain the visualization and the size of the circles
+* Brief description to explain the visualization and the size of the circles.
-* Add longer pause to some explanations
+* Add longer pause to some explanations.
-* Add replay capability
+* Add replay capability.

+### Feedback 2
+* Smooth out the animation for each transistion.
+* Increase the size of the y-axis to make each transistion look clearer.

+### Feedback 3

 ## Resources